OTRS/otrs/UPGRADING.md

 In OTRS 3.3, there is a graphical editor for ACLs in the administration interface.
 You will need to import your existing ACLs (e.g. in Config.pm or additional files) to the editor by using bin/otrs.ImportACLsFromConfig.pl in order to make them available in the editor.
 Please make sure to delete any ACLs from Config.pm (or other files) after successfully finishing the import procedure.
+Also you will need to use the deploy button in the ACL administration frontend in order to re-deploy the imported ACLs to your system.

 15. Well done!
 --------------